Mjz86/C_colon/mcc.md

 first we assume that the iteration-primitive way is not used ( because that is just the better faster way ) and we need a range check because we use indexes.

-in express colon code if operator ~throw is reached the array is dropped ( uninitialized specified ), so it can have any value,  inside the loop we set the values, but we didn't really  load them, and then they got uninitialized, so under the as if rule we can just elide the store operation in the violation path, so if we do this wr either have :
+in express colon code if operator ~throw is reached the array is dropped ( uninitialized specified ), so it can have any value,  inside the loop we set the values, but we did not really  load them, and then they got uninitialized, so under the as if rule we can just elide the store operation in the violation path, so if we do this wr either have :
 0. no violation all writes were preformed: